sarathsnair/img-alter/README.md

 # img-alter
 ####A Javascript module to fill 'ALT' attribute of all images in a web page using [Microsoft Vision API](https://www.microsoft.com/cognitive-services/en-us/computer-vision-api).
 ![sample gif file](https://github.com/sarathsnair/img-alter/blob/master/images/sample.gif)
-A Javascript module to fill 'ALT' attribute of all images in a web page using [Microsoft Vision API](https://www.microsoft.com/cognitive-services/en-us/computer-vision-api).

 ## Installation